89berner/abnormal/README.md

 *** This scripts are on a testing phase, use at your own peril ***

+This script requieres a working installation of phantomjs and opencv

 Example of using the script to identify new or modified js variables by using N number of proxies:

 ```shell